movinalot/azure-202-advanced/content/6_Chapter-Six/6_1-second-hub.md

 weight: 1
 ---

-PICK UP FROM HERE:  In this task, the student.....
+In this task, the student will deploy a second vWAN hub.

 ## Deploy a VWAN Hub

-The initial Virtual WAN setup was already done for you before the session.
-Now you will deploy a Hub in another Azure Region.
-The Hub will eventually have a Virtual Network (VNET) associated to it, with a Linux server deployed in the associated VNET.
+The initial vWAN hub setup was already done for you before the session.
+Now you will deploy a second hub in another Azure region.
+The hub will eventually have a Virtual Network (VNET) peered to it, with a Linux VM deployed in the VNET as well.

 1. ***Add*** a VWAN Hub.

-    - ***Navigate*** to your VWAN's **vwanXX-eastus_VWAN** hubs
+    - ***Navigate*** to your assigned vWAN **vwanXX-eastus_VWAN**
+    - On the left under "Connectivity" select "Hubs".
     - ***Click*** - "+ New Hub" button

     - ***Select*** - Region "West US"